-Barbara is the I. George Heyman University Professor of Psychology at the University of Pennsylvania, teaching in both the Marketing Department at Wharton and the Psychology Department in the School of Arts and Sciences.
-Prior to joining Penn, Barbara spent a decade as Professor of Marketing and Organizational Behavior at University of California, Berkeley, before which she spent six years as a Professor of Psychology at Ohio State University.
+Barbara is the I. George Heyman University Professor of Psychology at the University of Pennsylvania, teaching in both the Marketing Department at Wharton School and the Psychology Department in the School of Arts and Sciences.
+She previously spent a decade as Professor of Marketing and Organizational Behavior at the University of California, Berkeley, and six years as Professor of Psychology at The Ohio State University.